PoliUniLu/cora/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install CORA.
+CORA requires Python>3.7 and uses Poetry for dependendecy management.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install CORA including all dependencies.

 ```bash
 pip install git+https://github.com/PoliUniLu/cora.git
 ```

+It's recommended to install the package into dedicated virtual environment.

 ## Google Colab

 To open CORA in Google Colab, click the button below: